-A new pharma business model is emerging that focuses on flexibility, operability and utilisation, allowing companies to adapt rapidly to changing market conditions.
+A new pharma business model is emerging that focuses on flexibility, operability and utilization, allowing companies to adapt rapidly to changing market conditions.

 Biopharmaceutical manufacturing plants are some of the most complex facilities in the world.
 Yet recent developments in the biopharmaceutical industry have increased the challenges of designing, building and operating these intricate and expansive facilities more than ever before.

-The new generation of facilities will be "designed to operate" in order to provide a higher level of flexibility, utilisation and operational excellence.
+The new generation of facilities will be "designed to operate" in order to provide a higher level of flexibility, utilization and operational excellence.

 Designed to operate